 The hourly rate for freelancers is usually between $10 and $100.

 Specialized web design agencies

 Web design agencies usually charge more per hour than the previous two options.
 The main reason for this is that they provide an entire team of professionals that takes care of everything from web design and development to copywriting, marketing, and SEO.
-Also, agencies like ours follow a design QA checklist to ensure that everything is in perfect order before your website goes live.
+Also, agencies like ours follow a design QA checklist.
+Comprehensive quality assurance testing helps ensure that everything is in perfect order before your website goes live.

 The price varies based on the team size, the level of the agency, the extent of services, and other factors.
 The most significant benefit here is the specialized experience and professional outcome that web design agencies deliver.
 All you need to do is provide the initial guidance about your website needs and expectations and let the agency take it from there.
 There is almost no risk of failure since professional agencies will leave no stone unturned to provide a customized individual approach and top-tier product.

 Web design agencies charge between $1,000 and $150,000, depending on the size of the project.

 Whether you own a personal blog, a professional business website, or a fully functional e-Commerce platform, consistent website maintenance is key to ensuring optimal performance and security.

 - For personal websites, maintenance costs are relatively minimal, ranging from $5-$10 per month.